Boomslang: Venom

-The Colubridae are collectively known as "rear-fanged" (or opisthoglyphous) snakes, as their venom-injecting teeth are situated farther back in the mouth than elapids or vipers, and thus require the snake to bite, hold on, and "chew" the venom into its victim.
+The Colubridae are collectively known as "rear-fanged" (or opisthoglyphous) snakes, as their venom-injecting teeth are situated further back in the mouth than elapids or vipers, and thus require the snake to bite, hold on, and "chew" the venom into its victim.

 The boomslang snake possess a highly potent and toxic venom.
 The boomslang is able to open its jaws up to 170° when biting, facilitating envenomation.
 The venom of the boomslang is primarily a hemotoxin; it works via a process in which many small clots form in the blood, causing the victim's circulatory system to improperly coagulate, resulting in excessive bleeding and death.
 The venom has been observed to cause bleeding in tissues such as muscle and the brain (among other organs), while, at the same time, clogging capillaries with tiny blood clots.
 Other signs and symptoms include headache, nausea, sleepiness, and confusion, leading to cardiac arrest and unconsciousness.

 Because boomslang venom is slow-acting, symptoms may not become apparent until many hours after a bite.
 Although the absence of symptoms provides sufficient time for procuring antivenom, it can also provide victims with false reassurances, leading to underestimation of the seriousness of the bite.
 Snakes of any species may sometimes fail to inject venom when they bite (a so-called "dry bite" or "bluff strike", enacted in-defense), wherein, after a few hours without any noticeable effects, victims of boomslang bites may falsely believe that their attack was simply a dry or bluff strike.
 The pathophysiological mechanisms of the venom are different with every snake, resulting in different clinical manifestations with every patient.